CLOSER-Cohorts/archivist-utilities/README.md

  - Question name
  - Topic id

 The headers are not case sensitive, i.e. a column called 'question name' instead of 'Question Name' is acceptable.
-For rows which have the same topic ID but different grid cells (e.g. qc_1$1;1), all but one will be removed and this will have the suffix removed (e.g. qc_1) to allow for loading into Archivist which only allows one topic per question.
+For rows which have the same topic ID but different grid cells (e.g. qc_1$1;1), all but one will be removed and this will have the suffix removed (e.g. resulting in qc_1) to allow for loading into Archivist which only allows one topic per question.

 A separate tq text file will be created for each unique questionnaire prefix value in the input Excel file.
 For example, if some rows in the input worksheet had the value 'heaf_17_fup4' for the 'Questionnaire prefix' column, and some other rows had the value 'heaf_17_fup5' for that column, this would result in 2 text files being generated: